TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

 ### Permutation testing

-intro here; null tied to exchangeability; randomization vs. permutation testing;
+intro here; assumptions; null tied to exchangeability; randomization vs. permutation testing;
   randomization: outcomes for one observation not dependent on treatment or ourcome of other observations
   permutation: